-According to Larousse dictionary, you can even say a sentence like “her hair is as straight as baguettes” if it’s really, really straight (elle a les cheveux raides comme des baguettes).
+You can even say a sentence like “her hair is as straight as baguettes” if it’s really, really straight (elle a les cheveux raides comme des baguettes).

 And lastly, if someone “leads with a baguette” (mener à la baguette) it means they lead with an iron fist.

 According to my count, that’s ten different things that are called baguettes (they’re all in bold above).
 There you are.

 So what have we learned from this?
 Not much, admittedly, other than that you could use the word baguette for any stick-shape object and probably get away with it.

 Now, I wonder how you’d say: As if by magic, he could eat his French bread with just one chopstick…